 9.3.a.
-If there are urgent reasons for filling a position and there is no appropriate preference register and there are fewer than three available eligibles on the competitive register established as a result of an examination for the position, and no other appropriate register exists, the appointing authority may submit to the Division of Personnel the name of a person to fill the position pending examination and establishment of a register.
+If there are urgent reasons for filling a position and there is no appropriate preference register and there are fewer than three (3) available eligibles on the competitive register established as a result of an examination for the position, and no other appropriate register exists, the appointing authority may submit to the Division of Personnel the name of a person to fill the position pending examination and establishment of a register.
 If that person's qualifications have been certified by the Director as meeting the minimum qualifications as to training and experience for the position, that person may be provisionally appointed to fill the existing vacancy until an appropriate register is established and appointment made from the register.
 The position must be classified and minimum qualifications established for the position in accordance with this rule before provisional appointments may be made.
-No provisional appointment shall be continued for more than 6 months from the date of appointment, nor shall successive provisional appointments of the same person be permitted, nor shall a position be filled by repeated provisional appointments.
+A provisional appointment shall not be continued for more than six (6) months from the date of appointment, nor shall successive provisional appointments.